twist-numerical/matslise/doc/source/examples/pyslise.rst

 and the domain :math:`[-\frac{\pi}{2}, \frac{\pi}{2}]` with
 Dirichlet zero boundary conditions.

-It is well known as a hard problem, because there are triplets of close eigenvalues.
+For rising :math:`\beta`, it is a well known hard problem, because there are triplets of close eigenvalues.
 On the other hand, the problem is symmetric and a few optimizations can be made.
-PySlise implements this as ``PySliseHalf``, indicating only half of the domain will be used, because of the symmetry.
+PySlise implements this as ``PySliseHalf``, indicating half range reduction is applied, because of the symmetry.

 .. code:: python